Commcollege/competitive/README.md

 # competitive
-- This is sample repo
+- This is sample repository